christopher5106/christopher5106.github.io/_posts/2018-10-20-course-one-programming-deep-learning.markdown

 <img src="{{ site.url }}/img/deeplearningcourse/DL16.png">

 Nevertheless, we usually keep 2 to 10 percent of the training set aside from the training process, which we call the **validation dataset** and compute the loss on this set as well.
 Depending if the model has enough capacity or not, the **validation loss** might increase after a certain step: we call this situation **overfitting**, where the model has too much learned the training dataset, but does not generalize on unseen examples.
-To avoid this situation to happen, we monitor the validation metrics as well to decide when to stop the training process, after which the model will perform less.
+To avoid this situation to happen, we monitor the validation metrics and stop the training process when the validation metrics increase, after which the model will perform less.

 On top of the loss, it is possible to monitor other metrics, such as for example the accuracy.
 Metrics might not be differentiable, and minimizing the loss might not minimize the metrics.
-In image classification, a very classical one is the accuracy, that is the ratio of correctly classified examples in the dataset.
+In image classification, a very classical one is the **accuracy**, that is the ratio of correctly classified examples in the dataset.
+The opposite is the **error rate**.

 We also usually compute the precision/recall curve: precision defines the number of true positive in the examples predicted as positive by the model (true positives + false positives) while the recall is the number of true positives of the total number of positives (true positives + false negatives).
-While for some applications, such as document retrieval, we prefer to have higher recall, for some other applications, such as automatic document classification, we prefer to have a high precision for automatically classified documents, and leave ambiguities to a human operators.
+While for some applications, such as document retrieval, we prefer to have higher recall, for some other applications, such as automatic document classification, we prefer to have a high precision for automatically classified documents, and leave ambiguities to human operators.
 The area under the precision/recall curve (AUC), gives a good estimate of the discrimination quality of our model.

 <img src="{{ site.url }}/img/deeplearningcourse/DL11.png">